-4H LIVESTOCK SALE
+4H LIVESTOCK SALE (Premium Only)

-The 4H Livestock Sale will be Saturday at 4:30 p.m. at the Livestock Show Barn
+The 4H Livestock Sale will be Saturday at 5:00 p.m. at the Livestock Show Barn

 - 1. Market Sheep Minimum weight 90 pounds - 2.
 Market Beef Minimum weight 1000 pounds - 3.
-Market Hogs Minimum weight 200 pounds - 4.
-Meat Goats Minimum weight 50 pounds - a.
+Market Heifers- Minimum weight 950 pounds - 4.
+Market Hogs Minimum weight 200 pounds - 5.
+Meat Goats Minimum weight 50 pounds - 6.
+Meat Birds - 7.
+Meat Rabbits - a.
 All livestock regardless of weight can be shown at the fair.
 However, the animals must meet the minimum weight requirement to be eligible for premium bid auction. - b.
 All 4-H members must enter the showmanship contest with an animal in a division they exhibited to be eligible for sale, except poultry. - c.
 A maximum total of three (3) animals or pens of poultry and rabbits may be sold at the livestock auction with a maximum of two (2) animals per species. - d.
 Buyers will bid a premium only on all livestock.
 This will be on a dollar/per head basis.
 The price bid is the full price paid.
-If a buyer wishes to purchase an animal for butcher he will pay the floor price on the show weight of the animals plus the premium bid. - e.
-Only market animals will run through the sale, absolutely no breeding animals. - f.
-4-H & FFA members must meet the member in good standings requirements to participate in Livestock sale.

-- g.
-All livestock will be run through the 4-H Livestock Sale fund and 2% commission will be withheld from all animals. - h.
+If a buyer wants to purchase an animal for butcher, they must make the agreement directly with the 4H member. - e.
+Only market animals will run through the sale - f.
+4-H & FFA members must meet the member in good standings requirements to participate in Livestock sale. - g.
+All livestock run through the 4-H Livestock Sale fund will have a 2% commission withheld from all animals. - h.
 4H member must turn in stamped thank you notes addressed to the buyer of their animal, and to the sponsors of all other awards and prizes they received by August 15th or money will be forfeited to 4-H Council.